tedtalksbits/cronos/README.md

 **Steps**

+**Steps**
+1. Copy the `.env-example` file to `.env` in the following directories:

+- `client`
+- `server`

+2. Update the values in the `.env` files to match your environment.

-Update `BRANCH="main"` in the `deployment.sh` script to the desired branch.
+3. Update `BRANCH="main"` in the `deployment.sh` script to the desired branch.

+   a.
 Ensure the scripts are executable:

 ```bash
 chmod +x deployment.sh
 ```

-Run the deployment setup script:
+4. Run the deployment setup script:

 ```bash
 ./deployment.sh